AI Sec Reviews

 reviews

-By Marcus Reid · · 8 min read
+By AI Sec Reviews Editorial · · 8 min read

-Rebuff (from ProtectAI) is an open-source prompt injection defense library.
-The project was released in 2023 and has maintained active development.
-For teams with compliance requirements that preclude sending user inputs to external APIs, or teams with tight cost constraints, it’s the most production-ready open-source option in the space — the self-hosted counterpart to a managed detector like Lakera Guard.
+Rebuff (from ProtectAI) is an open-source prompt injection detector, first released in 2023 under the Apache-2.0 license.
+For teams with compliance requirements that preclude routing user inputs through third-party detection APIs, or teams that want full control over the detection stack, it remains one of the more frequently referenced open-source options in the space — the self-hosted counterpart to a managed detector like Lakera Guard.

 Architecture